 Within East Nashville, sports enthusiasts frequent the Edgefield Sports Bar and Grill for billiards and darts.
-Mad Donna’s serves up innovative cuisine and creative cocktails for dinner.
 For a taste of old Mexico, visit the Rosepepper Cantina, where guests may find themselves being serenaded by a Mariachi band.
 Across the street is Eastland Café, a vibrant neighborhood restaurant that is both comfortable and casually elegant.
 Take in some live music with dinner at The Family Wash which offers a small but delicious menu along with local bands and musicians performing Tuesday through Saturday nights.

 In your East Nashville explorations, make sure to plan a stop to Holland House Bar & Refuge.
 It has an easygoing atmosphere, a thoughtful farm-to-table menu and a creative catalog of artisanal cocktails served up by expert bartenders.
 Located behind the Holland House is the new Pharmacy Burger Parlor and Beer Garden, a popular restaurant that serves house-made sodas and shakes, gourmet and unique hamburgers and brats, as well as a nice selection of high-end beers.
 Rumours East offers an eclectic, predominately farm to table menu including a variety of tantalizing items from Halibut to Steak.
 The backyard area is one of the best you will find in Nashville; your own little oasis in the heart of East Nashville.
 On the other side of East Nashville is an authentic Nashville Hot Chicken restaurant that you must try called Pepperfire Hot Chicken.
 Their consistent and unique spice offers a treat on any meal you choose including local favorite, the Tender Royale, a deep-fried grilled peppercheese sandwich.
 Yum!

-Just a bit further down from Pepperfire Hot Chicken is Bar Luca.
-This little neighborhood hotspot offers a great pit stop to relax and have a couple drinks with good friends.
-The menu comprises of small plates with a great drink selection to accomodate anyone's needs.
-Continue on down the street and eventually you will run into Butcher & Bee.
+Continue on down the street from Pepperfire Hot Chicken and eventually you will run into Butcher & Bee.
 From meaty sandwiches to vegan dishes, the menu is driven by the season, and ingredients are treated with respect and restraint.
 A meal at this establishment is sure to make your afternoon or evening special.

 While in East Nashville you have to stop by DCXV Industries, a Nashville based design and apparel brand.
 The locals have embraced the style DCXV has created which encompasses the very spirit of Music City.
 In addition to the wear, take the time to view the "I Believe in Nashville" murals located in 12South, Marathon Music Works, and Riverside Village created by this Nashville store.
 Another great shop to visit in East Nashville would be Two Son.
 They strive to bring a fresh array of clothing, accessories, jewelry, housewares, and more created by multiple designers and artisans all under one roof.